apache/tvm/docs/how_to/nnpack.md

 ### Build/Install LLVM
 LLVM is required for CPU codegen that needs LLVM.
 Since LLVM takes long time to build from source, you can download pre-built version of LLVM from [LLVM Download Page](http://releases.llvm.org/download.html).
-For llvm 4.0 you can do th efollowing step :
+For llvm 4.0 you can do the following step :

 ```bash
 # Add llvm repository in apt source list